Board of Directors

 Karen graduated from Franklin and Marshall College with a B.A. in Business-Psychology.

-Michael Wirth is the Chief Financial Officer and Executive Vice President of Kohlberg Capital Corporation, a business development company focused on debt and equity investments in middle market companies.
-Mr. Wirth has over 30 years experience in the financial services sector and has managed over $2 billion in real-estate debt and equity securities and advised or structured over $30 billion in structured, real-estate debt.
+Michael Wirth is the President of Quiddity Group LLC, which provides strategic and business consulting services to companies in the financial services and real estate industries.
+Mr. Wirth was formerly the Chief Financial Officer and Executive Vice President of Kohlberg Capital Corporation, a business development company focused on debt and equity investments in middle market companies.
+Mr. Wirth has over 30 years experience in the financial services sector and has managed over $2 billion in real-estate debt and equity securities and advised or structured over $30 billion in real-estate assets and debt.
 During his career as a CFO, he has led and executed five Initial Public Offerings of real estate or finance companies.
-He also serves on the board of Quontic Bank.
+He also serves as an independent director on the board of Quontic Bank and serves as its Executive Committee and the Audit Committee.
+Mr. Wirth is also a Certified Public Accountant.

-Joy Simha, a 17-year breast cancer survivor, is one of the three Co-Founders of the Young Survival Coalition (YSC) an innovative and unique support network for young women affected by breast cancer.
+Joy Simha, diagnosed with Stage 2B breast cancer in 1994, is one of the three Co-Founders of the Young Survival Coalition (YSC) an innovative and unique support network for young women affected by breast cancer.
 She represents the YSC on the Board of Directors of the National Breast Cancer Coalition.
-Trained through NBCC's Project LEAD®.
-Joy has put her science training to good use as a member of the Integration Panel of the Department of Defense Breast Cancer Research Program, a member of the CDC Advisory Committee on Breast Cancer in Young Women and a panel member on the Institute of Medicine's Evidence Communication Innovation Collaborative.
+Joy graduated NBCC's Project LEAD® in 1998 and has served as an educated consumer advocate as a member of the Integration Panel of the Department of Defense Breast Cancer Research Program since 2009, Joy was a member of the CDC Advisory Committee on Breast Cancer in Young Women from 2010-2013 and has served as a panel member on the Institute of Medicine's Evidence Communication Innovation Collaborative.

 Dinamarie joined the YSC in 2001 when her friend, Lisa Marie Muccilo, founded the New Jersey Networking Group.
 After Lisa lost her battle with breast cancer, Dinamarie served as president of the YSC’s Northern New Jersey Affiliate from 2003 to 2007.
 She has helped to raise over $400,000 for YSC and launched numerous programs and partnerships within the service area.
 Dinamarie played an integral role in the Northern New Jersey Group, reaching affiliate status.
 Involved on both the local and national level, Dinamarie has served on the YSC's National Volunteer Development Committee, Affiliate Leadership Conference Planning Committee and National Affiliation Committee.
 She is a Lifetime Television Breast Cancer Hero and recipient of the YSC National Lisa Muccilo Award for Excellence in Volunteering.
 Dinamarie also plays a key role in other nonprofits throughout the Northern New Jersey community, including Komen for the Cure, Scleroderma Foundation and Girl Scouts.
 In both 2006 and 2007, she earned the President of the United States' Volunteer Service Award — Gold Level.